jaypipes/ghw/README.md

 **NOTE**: This feature works in addition and is composable with the `ghw.WithChroot()` function and `GHW_CHROOT` environment variable.

+## Calling external programs

+By default `ghw` may call external programs, for example `ethtool`, to learn about hardware capabilities.
+In some rare circumstances it may be useful to opt out from this behaviour and rely only on the data provided by pseudo-filesystems, like sysfs.

+The most common use case is when we want to read a snapshot from `ghw`.
+In these cases the information provided by tools will be inconsistent with the data from the snapshot - since they will be run on a different host than the host the snapshot was created for.

+To prevent `ghw` from calling external tools, set the `GHW_DISABLE_TOOLS` environment variable to any value, or, programmatically, use the `ghw.WithDisableTools()` function.
+The default behaviour of ghw is to call external tools when available.

+> **WARNING**: on all platforms, disabling external tools make ghw return less
+> data.
+Unless noted otherwise, there is _no fallback flow_ if external tools
+> are disabled.
+On MacOSX/Darwin, disabling external tools disables block
+> support entirely

 ### Reading hardware information from a `ghw` snapshot (Linux only)